ethereum/portal-network-specs/beacon-chain/light-client-network.md

 * `LightClientUpdatesByRange` - requests the `LightClientUpdate` instances in the sync committee period range [start_period, start_period + count), leading up to the current head sync committee period as selected by fork choice.
 * The latest `LightClientFinalityUpdate` known by a peer.
 * The latest `LightClientOptimisticUpdate` known by a peer.
+* The latest `HistoricalSummaries` known by a peer.

 ## Specification

 ### Distance Function

-The beacon chain light client network uses the stock XOR distance metric defined in the portal wire protocol specification.
+The beacon chain network uses the stock XOR distance metric defined in the portal wire protocol specification.

 ### Content ID Derivation Function

-The beacon chain light client network uses the SHA256 Content ID derivation function from the portal wire protocol specification.
+The beacon chain network uses the SHA256 Content ID derivation function from the portal wire protocol specification.

 ### Wire Protocol